lean-dojo/LeanCopilot/README.md

 require LeanCopilot from git "https://github.com/lean-dojo/LeanCopilot.git" @ "LEAN_COPILOT_VERSION"
 ```

-For stable Lean versions (e.g., `v4.17.0`), set `LEAN_COPILOT_VERSION` to be that version.
-For the latest unstable Lean versions (e.g., `v4.18.0-rc1`), set `LEAN_COPILOT_VERSION` to `main`.
+For stable Lean versions (e.g., `v4.18.0`), set `LEAN_COPILOT_VERSION` to be that version.
+For the latest unstable Lean versions, set `LEAN_COPILOT_VERSION` to `main`.
 In either case, make sure the version is compatible with other dependencies such as mathlib.
 If your project uses lakefile.toml instead of lakefile.lean, it should include:

 ```toml
 [[require]]